papadreama/InsightLab/content/essays/Defining Mindfulness.md

 > chosen 'self-possession' as the best translation in English. (p.
 18)

 They go on to say that mindfulness is one of the most difficult words in Buddhist psychology to translate.
-Beyond mindfulness and remembrance, the variety of translations and descriptions of sati also includes *awareness, bare attention, and presence*.
+Beyond mindfulness as remembrance, the variety of translations and descriptions of sati also includes *awareness, bare attention, and presence*.